WetenSchaap/personal-website/content/pages/hobbies/selfhosting.md

 ![Network setup]({static}/images/network-setup.png "Network setup")

-In this image, purple lines are physical internet cables, green lines are shared data, black lines indicate programms that run on the machine, blue lines indicate applications that run in a docker container.
+In this image, purple lines are physical internet cables, green lines are shared data, black lines indicate programmes that run on the machine, blue lines indicate applications that run in a docker container.